mainlp/mainlp.github.io/_pages/thesis.md

 German RST news dataset and showed that RST features (in particular nuclearity and relations at the sentence-level) are informative, and they were able to transfer these findings to various automated summarisation models.) **Level: BSc or MSc**.
-- *Improving Automatic Text Simplification through Elaboration and Personalization*.
+- :hourglass_flowing_sand:  *Improving Automatic Text Simplification through Elaboration and Personalization*.
 Automatic Text Simplification (ATS) aims to make complex texts more understandable for different audiences, often by simplifying vocabulary and sentence structures.
 However, research has shown that effective simplification often requires